 What even is a seraph, anyway?
 Whatever.
 Enough of that.

 Following that, there’s a vivid snapshot of Silver King Irida, dressed in old military finery accented such that it practically looks regal.
 It’s simultaneously a general’s uniform and the regalia of a warrior-monarch whose throne is the battlefield.
-She’s standing at the forefront of her army — a dozen tall shades dressed in a range of archaic soldiers’ uniforms, each with a different spiraling glyph on the cloth shrouds covering their faces.
+She’s seated at the forefront of her army — a dozen tall shades dressed in a range of archaic soldiers’ uniforms, each with a different spiraling glyph on the cloth shrouds covering their faces.
 I spot Shona and Mide in another, a crowded group photo under a blossoming tree, and…

 …and is that Iona Fianata with them?
 It is.
 The patron protector of New Claris isn’t even in the center of the shot, not that she stands out any less for it.
 Willowy and dark-haired, she’s far enough toward the top of the Promise age range that she does look oldest among them, if not nearly her actual ninety-some years, and wears the signs of her Emergence as open badges of honor.
 Skin tinged a faint milky blue-white that somehow makes her look like a mystical ice princess rather than a frozen corpse.
 Eyes like cloudy glass spheres bright with frozen inner fire.
 And it’s snowing, a gentle flurry against a backdrop of spring flowers.
 Only she’s dressed for it, with the hood of the royal blue Kinsale cloak she most often wears raised.